Yasso9/prayer-times/README.md

 Usage: prayer-times [OPTIONS] [COMMAND]

 Commands:
-  deamon          Start the process that will send notifications on prayers time [default] current         Get the current prayer next            Get the next prayer list-prayers    List all the prayers of the current day
+  daemon          Start the process that will send notifications on prayers time [default] current         Get the current prayer next            Get the next prayer list-prayers    List all the prayers of the current day